cstraw2022/Showdown-Client-Mobile/README.md

 ﻿# Description

-[Play.pokemonshowdown.com](https://play.pokemonshowdown.com/) is a great way to enjoy Pokemon battles both with friends and competitively on your computer.
+[Pokemon Showdown](https://play.pokemonshowdown.com/) is a great way to enjoy Pokemon battles both with friends and competitively on your computer.
 While you can easily access the site on your mobile device, the navigation experience is _less than ideal_.
 This gave me the idea of developing a mobile client from the ground up in React Native.
 I felt that building this app would be a fun little project that improves the battling experience on the go, and also would help me brush up my knowledge of react.

 # Files